 Ja Rule Net Worth

-Ja Rule co-organized a music event called "Fyre Festival" that was set to take place in late April 2017 on a private island in the Bahamas.
+Fyre Festival: Ja Rule co-organized a music event called "Fyre Festival" that was set to take place in late April 2017 on a private island in the Bahamas.
 The event turned out to be a huge disaster.
-Attendees, some of whom paid thousands of dollars for their tickets, were left stranded on a garbage-strewn gravel put with FEMA disaster tents for the accommodations.
+Attendees, some of whom paid thousands of dollars for their tickets, were left stranded on a garbage-strewn gravel lot with little food and only FEMA disaster tents for the accommodations.
+Most of the scheduled musical performances, upon learning about the conditions at the festival, had already backed out by the time attendees got to the island.
 On May 1st, 2017 a festival attendee filed a $100 million class-action lawsuit against Ja Rule and his festival co-founder Billy McFarland.

 |Date of Birth:||Feb 29, 1976 (44 years old)|